Learn how to send local and production push notifications in your React Native Application

 apply plugin: 'com.google.gms.google-services'

-Note: For Android 13+ (API 33), you’ll need to request the POST_NOTIFICATIONS permission, which we’ll handle in the code later.
+On Android 13+ (API 33) you need to request POST_NOTIFICATIONS at runtime.
+Handled in the code below.

 iOS Setup